emqx/emqx-docs/en_US/dashboard/sso-saml.md

 <img src="./assets/okta_login.png" alt="okta_login" style="zoom:67%;" />

-After successful LDAP authentication, EMQX will automatically add a Dashboard user, which you can manage in [Users](./system.md#users), such as assigning roles and permissions.
+After successful SAML authentication, EMQX will automatically add a Dashboard user, which you can manage in [Users](./system.md#users), such as assigning roles and permissions.

 ## Logout